 The perfect sandy oasis is a quick bike ride away in Santa Barbara.
-In fact, Santa Barbara has pioneered the quintessential beach town with its vibrant setting, romantic shorelines and care-free atmosphere.
-Rent some wheels from Wheel Fun Rentals, and hop on a beach cruiser to find a plethora of picturesque, coastal spots.
-If you need a quick sun break, these urban beaches are conveniently located next to some of Santa Barbara’s fine-dining resaurants, museums, tasting rooms, shopping and more.
+In fact, Santa Barbara has pioneered the quintessential beach town with its vibrant setting, romantic shorelines and carefree atmosphere.
+Rent some wheels from BCycle Santa Barbara or Wheel Fun Rentals, and hop on a beach cruiser to find a plethora of picturesque, coastal spots.
+If you need a quick sun break, these urban beaches are conveniently located next to some of Santa Barbara’s fine-dining restaurants, museums, tasting rooms, shopping and more.
 Pick one or all—these beach-front paths are sure to delight.

 Located below Leadbetter Hill, Leadbetter Beach has a vivacious energy.
 The wide, sandy beach is perfect for sunbathing, and a little breeze brings out windsurfers, kite boarders, kite flyers, sailors and surfers.
 Pack your own picnic with grab-and-go items from Goat Tree in Hotel Californian and enjoy at Leadbetter Beach Park, located nearby.
 Or, if you can’t bring yourself to leave the beach, order lunch with your toes in the sand at the oceanfront Shoreline Beach Cafe.

 Santa Barbara Harbor Beach or “Sandspit”

 See how the experts handle the waves at Santa Barbara Harbor.
 If you arrive early, make your way to the end of the breakwater for a perfect vantage point of the frequent surfers and wave-catchers out for their morning paddle.
 Or, during low tide, get on the surfboard yourself!
 Paddleboards, kayaks and surfboards are all available for rent from shops at the harbor, including Paddle Sports Center and Santa Barbara Sailing Company.
-Try Endless Summer and Brophy Bros. for delicious seafood and harbor views that are hard to beat.
+Try Brophy Bros. for delicious seafood and harbor views that are hard to beat.
 Or, get the catch of the day straight from the fishermen who caught it on Saturday mornings at the Fishermen Market.
 When you’re full and ready for a different view of the coastline, hop aboard Lil’ Toot—leaving the harbor every half hour—for a scenic shuttle to Stearns Wharf.